timcarl/rpi3-flask-website/README.md

-# The Project: Building a website using a Raspberry Pi3 B+ amd the Flask microFramework.
+# The Project: Building a website using a Raspberry Pi3 B+ and the Flask microFramework.
 # Flask documentation is located at URL: flask.pocoo.org/1.0/